 Over the coming months I am looking forward to watching the changing of the seasons after only having witnessed the height of summer and depths of winter previously.
 I am keen to improve my Italian and to get to know more about and become a part of this wonderful community that has made us so welcome.
 I shall let you know how we get on….

-country life, Italian country life, Italy, le marche, life in Le Marche, living in Le Marche
+Tags: country life, Italian country life, Italy, le marche, life in Le Marche, living in Le Marche